-Precautions such as regular spraying with systemic insecticides and fungicides can be useful though should be relied upon.
+Precautions, such as regular spraying with systemic insecticides and fungicides, can be useful though should not be relied upon.
 Systemic remedies work by being sprayed onto the foliage, which digests the treatment into the sap stream of the plant where it is distributed throughout the entire plant.
 Attacks of fungi or bugs are quelled when they attack the plant and are exposed to the treated sap.

-However, systemic treatments are not 100% effective and regular spraying is expensive, environmentally unsound; repeated use can also reduce the effectiveness of treatments when they are actually needed.
-In my opinion, it is far better to use systemic insecticides or fungicides on trees that are known to suffer problems at certain times of the year.
+However, systemic treatments are not 100% effective, regular spraying is expensive, environmentally unsound; repeated use can also reduce the effectiveness of treatments when they are actually needed.
+In my opinion, it is far better to use systemic insecticides or fungicides only on trees that are known to suffer problems at certain times of the year.

-- Chlorosis is caused by a mineral deficiency and is due to a lack of magnesium, manganese or iron.
+Chlorosis is caused by a mineral deficiency and is due to a lack of magnesium, manganese or iron.
 It usually only affects acid-loving species such as Azaleas.
 Administer a liquid fertiliser that contains trace mineral elements easily available at all garden centres.
-Acid-loving species such as Azaleas can (and should) be fed Miracid, which contains easily absorbed sequestered iron on a routine basis.
+Acid-loving species such as Azaleas can (and should) be fed ericaceous-fertilizers that contain easily-absorbed sequestered iron on a routine basis.